DallanQ/castles_of_burgundy/QA.md

 > How do I know the color of goods I am allowed to sell when using a specific die?

-Each colour goods tile has a die printed on it.
+Each color goods tile has a die printed on it.

 [carpenters-workshop-church-market-question](https://boardgamegeek.com/thread/1967076/carpenters-workshop-church-market-question)